Jumoke Oduwole: Early life and education

 Jumoke Oduwole, MFR, was born in Lagos State, Nigeria.
 She studied law at the University of Lagos, graduating in 1998.
 Oduwole was called to the Nigerian Bar the following year.
-She later pursued postgraduate studies abroad, earning a master’s degree in commercial law from the University of Cambridge in 2000 with support from a DFID–Cambridge Commonwealth Trust scholarship.
-In 2007, she completed a second master’s degree in international legal studies at Stanford University, where she also held a graduate fellowship at the Center on International Conflict and Negotiation.
+She later pursued postgraduate studies abroad, earning a master’s degree in commercial law from the University of Cambridge in 2000 on a DFID–Cambridge Commonwealth Trust scholarship.
+In 2007, she completed a master’s degree in international legal studies at Stanford University, where she also held a graduate fellowship at the Center on International Conflict and Negotiation.

-From 2008 to 2010, she served as a visiting scholar at the University of Houston Law Center, Houston, Texas, US and obtained her doctorate degree in international trade and development from Stanford Law School.
+From 2008 to 2010, she served as a visiting scholar at the University of Houston Law Center, Houston, Texas, US and obtained her doctorate in international trade and development from Stanford Law School.
 Oduwole previously served as co-president of the Stanford Alumni Club of Nigeria and was a member of the executive committee of the Oxford and Cambridge (Oxbridge) Club of Nigeria.
 In 2023, she was appointed as a senior fellow at Harvard University's Kennedy School of Government in Massachusetts, US.
 Oduwole has held two street photography exhibitions in the Netherlands and one in Lagos.
-She is married with two children.
+She is married and has two children.